elastic/elasticsearch-net-example/README.md

 Before we can begin searching for packages we need to index them into Elasticsearch.

-Let's take a look at `NuSearch.Indexer`, this is the console application that will be responsible for reading in the package data from the NuGet feed files and indexing them into ES.
+Let's take a look at `NuSearch.Indexer`; this is the console application that will be responsible for reading in the package data from the NuGet feed files and indexing them into ES.

 In `Main()` we have the following code: